How to Get a Google Fax Number

 When you sign up with an online fax service, you'll have a list of numbers to choose from, and you don't have to wait more than minutes for them to be active!

 On average, the best services cost around $10 a month, although you can certainly find more affordable options.
 These services don't work with any type of contract beyond your subscription.
 As long as you continue to pay, the account remains active at all times.

 Can You Get One for Free?

 Yes.
 There is a way to obtain a temporary Google fax number free without spending a dime, and it's through a free trial account.

-Online fax services offer free trial accounts that allow you to access all the benefits of a basic plan for 30 days.
+Online fax services such as eFax and RingCentral Fax offer free trial accounts that allow you to access all the benefits of a basic plan for 30 days.
 That includes your own virtual fax number in some cases.
 Although some services ask for payment information, they will not charge you anything unless you decide to continue using them after the trial period.

 Creating this type of account is a great idea, not only to get a free number, but to fully test how email to fax with Google works.